timeartist/augury/README.md

 ## Introduction
 Augury is a tutorial on how to create an end to end [lambda architecture](https://en.wikipedia.org/wiki/Lambda_architecture) using [Redis](https://redis.io) as the primary data store and backbone.
 It is broken into several parts that are represented as feature branches, each one implementing a different component of the architecture.

 When complete, you will have the ability to garner batch and real time insights from your webserver with minimal latency impact on your running application.
-You'll also have the beginnings of an analytics platform that you can use to track user behavior, generate reccomendations or provide personalization.
+You'll also have the beginnings of an analytics platform that you can use to track user behavior, generate recommendations or provide personalization.

 ## Set-up
 ### Requirements